bruceravel/demeter/documentation/Athena/bkg/range.rst

-When you are working on data for which a good background removal is difficult, changing the spline range is one of the tricks you can pull out of your tool bag.
+When you are working on data for which a good background removal is difficult, changing the spline range is one of the tricks you can pull out of your tool box.